Eddie Palmieri

-Eduardo Palmieri (December 15, 1936 – August 6, 2025) was an American pianist, bandleader, musician and composer of Puerto Rican ancestry.
-He was the founder of the bands La Perfecta, La Perfecta II, and Harlem River Drive.
+Eduardo Palmieri (December 15, 1936 – August 6, 2025) was an American musician, bandleader, and composer of Puerto Rican heritage.
+He was the founder of the bands La Perfecta (1961), La Perfecta II (2002), and Harlem River Drive (1970).

 Early life

-Eduardo Palmieri was born on December 15, 1936.
-Palmieri's parents Isabel Maldonado Palmieri and Carlos Palmieri moved to New York from Ponce, Puerto Rico, in 1926 and settled in the South Bronx in New York.
-There, he and his elder brother Charlie Palmieri were born.
-He accompanied Charlie and participated in many talent contests when he was eight years old.
-Palmieri was partially of Corsican descent.
+Eduardo Palmieri was born on December 15, 1936 in Manhattan, New York City; his parents were Isabel Maldonado and Carlos Manuel Palmieri, Puerto Ricans from Ponce who had settled in the South Bronx in 1925 and 1926 respectively.
+He had an elder brother, Charlie Palmieri, who he accompanied and participated in talent contests with when he was young.
+He was partially of Corsican descent.

 Palmieri continued his education in the New York City public school system, where he was constantly exposed to jazz music.
 He took piano lessons and performed at Carnegie Hall at the age of eleven.
 Influenced by Thelonious Monk and McCoy Tyner, and inspired by his older brother, he determined to someday form his own band, which he accomplished in 1950 at fourteen years old.
 During the 1950s, Palmieri played in several bands including Tito Rodríguez's orchestra.

 Career

-In 1961, Palmieri founded the band Conjunto La Perfecta, which featured singer Ismael Quintana.
-Apart from the big bands, at the beginning of the decade, the Pachanga was the Latin dance craze.
-Essential to the Charanga style is the five-key wooden flute and at least two violins.
-Palmieri decided to replace the violins with two trombones for a heavier sound.
+In 1961, Palmieri founded the band Conjunto La Perfecta, which featured singer Ismael Quintana, during the height of popularity of Pachanga, a variety of Charanga ensemble music.
+Charangas typically employed violins and flute; Palmieri replaced the violins with trombones to produce a more forceful sound, which Eddie's brother Charlie dubbed the "trobanga".
+Personnel included Barry Rogers on trombone, George Castro on flute, Manny Oquendo on bongos and timbales, Tommy López on congas, and Dave Pérez on bass.
+What became known as "the Palmieri sound," which incorporated jazz and a Cuban rhythm called Mozambique, influenced the music of Willie Colón and other bandleaders.

-Two key elements to the 'Palmieri' sound were trombonist Barry Rogers as well as guitarist Bob Bianco, with whom Palmieri studied the advanced harmonic concepts of Russian music theoretician Joseph Schillinger.
-Rogers would also expose Palmieri to the work of then John Coltrane pianist McCoy Tyner whose use of chord voicings in fourths became a signature of Palmieri's sound.
-Rogers, alongside Brazilian-born José Rodrígues, were also responsible for many of the 'head' arrangements, mambos, and moñas that the band employed in live performances and eventually recorded.
-George Castro (flute), Manny Oquendo (bongó and timbales), Tommy López (conga), and Dave Pérez (bass) rounded out the group.
-To this day, the group is known as one of the swingingest, most danceable, innovative, and influential groups of that period.
+In 1964 or 1965, Rogers introduced Palmieri to the work of John Coltrane and pianist McCoy Tyner, who became a mentor and inspiration to Palmieri.
+In the late 1960s, the singer Bob Bianco introduced Palmieri to the Schillinger system, which informed his subsequent approach to composition.